numengames/alchemists-tower/README.md

 ## 📖 The Codex of Standards

-To maintain harmony within the Forge, all who contribute must adhere to these sacred principles:
+To maintain harmony within the Tower, all who contribute must adhere to these sacred principles:

 ### Code Conventions

 - **Language of Power**: All code shall be written in TypeScript, for type safety is the foundation of stability
 - **Clarity Above All**: Complex incantations must be annotated with comments (in the Common Tongue - English)
-- **Consistent Style**: Follow the ESLint configuration that guides the Forge's aesthetic
+- **Consistent Style**: Follow the ESLint configuration that guides the Tower's aesthetic
 - **Meaningful Names**: Variables, functions, and components shall bear names that reveal their purpose
 - **Test Your Spells**: Ensure your code works before offering it to the collective